inkle/ink-library/README.md

 The repositories marked with ⭐️ are compatible with the latest version of Ink. **Warning**: the others may be incomplete or works in progress.

-- [Ink-Unity-integration](https://github.com/inkle/ink-unity-integration) ⭐️- Official integration for Unity from inkle.
+- [Ink-Unity-integration](https://github.com/inkle/ink-unity-integration) ⭐️ - Official integration for Unity from inkle.
-- [inkjs](https://github.com/y-lohse/inkjs) ⭐️ – A javascript port of ink.
+- [inkjs](https://github.com/y-lohse/inkjs) ⭐️ – A JavaScript port of ink.
 - [godot-ink](https://github.com/paulloz/godot-ink) ⭐️ - Official implementation integrated in Godot through mono.
 - [inkgd](https://github.com/ephread/inkgd) ⭐️ – A GDScript port of ink for Godot.
 - [blade-ink](https://github.com/bladecoder/blade-ink) ⭐️ – Inkle Ink runtime implementation in Java.